-These courses offer supervised campus experience in television broadcasting with emphasis in the planning, production and editing of electronic media announcements and programs. (on demand)
+This course offers supervised campus experience in video/television broadcasting with emphasis in the planning, production and editing of electronic media, announcements and programs.
+Each semester this sequence of classes will focus on different aspects of the subject. (on demand)